Palats/webgpu/README.md

  - `fade`: Trivial example modifying the red channel.
  - `falling`: Trivial compute example, moving data a bit around.
  - `minimal`: Minimalistic render pipeline with no compute.

+In the `wg` directory, there are experimental libs:
+ - `lang` helps writing WGSL.
+It allows for including snippets of WGSL & reuse, with some namespacing to avoid conflict.
+It also does import deduplication - i.e., this is not just textual includes.
+ - `types` helps mapping data (esp. uniforms) between Typescript & WGSL.
+Struct can be described in one place and used in both languages with proper typing and WGSL declarations.

 ## Activating WebGPU
 As of Jan.
 2022, WebGPU is not available by default in browsers, and thus require experimental features to be available: